 Even more interesting, is that with increasing fan power, the two begin to converge, which makes sense: with more airflow we get a better mixture of heated air throughout the drum.

-In the graph above, the gray circles indicate points where I increased fan speed in small increments while trying to avoid the flick after first crack (the flick is the big bump in the blue line within the yellow band).
-The red and purple/pink lines are the ET measurements.
-You can visually see that as fan speed is increased and power is decreased, the two ET measurements begin to converge.
+In the graph above, the red and pink curves are the two ET curves.
+The gray, retangular flags on the red ET curve indicate points where I increased fan speed in small increments while trying to avoid the flick after first crack (the flick is the big bump in the blue line within the yellow band).
+You can see that as fan speed is increased and power is decreased, the two ET measurements begin to converge.

 The raw data shows that the spread starts at 5.9°F at 6:30 with the fan at 50% and eventually reduces to 3.3°F by 10:00 with the fan at 100%.
 By 10:45, the difference is only 2.6°F.